personification of Scandal

 Iphigenia and Agamemnon

-Eleanor is compared to Iphigenia, the daughter of Agamemnon, who is sacrificed to pacify the goddess Artemis so that her father’s ships, held at Aulis by a contrary wind, may set sail to Troy.
-This comparison is to be maintained for the entire chapter.
+Eleanor is compared to the mythological figure Iphigenia, the daughter of Agamemnon, who is sacrificed to pacify the goddess Artemis so that her father’s ships, held at Aulis by a contrary wind, may set sail to Troy.
+This mythological comparison is maintained for the entire chapter.
 Eleanor is being compared to Iphigenia because she feels she will have to make a great sacrifice for her father’s happiness.
-Of course, Eleanor is not being called upon to give up her life, but rather her love, Mr. Bold.
-[JM 2005]
+Of course, unlike Agamemnon, Mr. Harding did not ask his daughter to sacrifice in any way.
+Furthermore, Eleanor is not being called upon to give up her life, but rather her love, Mr. Bold, and largely only because she feels the sacrifice is necessary.
+By setting up such an exaggerated comparison, Trollope makes Eleanor a somewhat humorous character in her dramatic view of herself and her situation.
+[JM 2005; rev. JE & RR 2014]

 Sources: Euripides, Iphigenia at Aulis.